 - Assemble the quesadillas.
 Spread an even layer of the Mexican Cheese Sauce (1/4-1/3 cup) onto one of the eight tortillas.
 Arrange about 1/2 cup of the Buffalo Chickpea Filling on top.
 Place another tortilla on top to cover.

 - Lightly grease the large skillet with a bit of oil and place over medium heat.
 Once hot, add the prepared quesadilla to the skillet.
 Place a smaller skillet on top of the quesadilla so that it presses down on the quesadilla, resulting in a nice crispy exterior.
+I also like to weigh the smaller skillet down with a couple cans of beans/tomatoes.
 Cook the quesadillas for 3 minutes, then flip and cook another 1-2 minutes, or until both sides are crispy and nicely browned.
 Repeat with the remaining sauce, filling, and tortillas.